chiemeliecoder/Computersystems-monorepo/A7/readme.md

 It represents the way SYSLINUX handles the dynamic memory allocation requests of modules through malloc() .

-I would use a paged design where I would attach a metadata to the chunck of memeory to be I would be using markers to tell if the block is used or not.If the block is free; 1 if the block is used.
+In my design where I would attach a metadata to the chunck of memeory to be I would be using markers to tell if the block is used or not.If the block is free; 1 if the block is used.

 Memory Heap Allocation Design